Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 Java - IP Connection
 ====================

-This is the API description for the Java bindings of the IP connection.
+This is the API description for the Java bindings of the IP Connection.
-The IP connection is established between the Brick Daemon and the corresponding programming language API bindings.
-You need to create an IP connection to brickd and add devices, before you can use them.
+The IP Connection is established between the Brick Daemon and the corresponding programming language API bindings.
+You need to create an IP Connection to brickd and add devices, before you can use them.

-An overview of products that are controllable over an IP connection can be found :ref:`here <product_overview>`.
+An overview of products that are controllable over an IP Connection can be found :ref:`here <product_overview>`.